vbaderks/WICExplorer/Readme.md

 ### Saving to another image format

 WIC Explorer can save an image to any supported WIC encoder; you can also specify the desired pixel format in which to save.
 Note that not all of the listed pixel formats may be supported by the encoder; it will automatically perform pixel format conversion when necessary.
 It also will not preserve any metadata in the original image.

+### Normalizing the histogram of 16 bit grayscale images

+WIC Explorer can normalize the histogram of 16 bit grayscale images.
+This is useful for images that have a very small range of values, as it will stretch the histogram to fill the entire range.
+Typically this is used for medical images, such as exported DICOM images.
+This option is enabled by default, but can be disabled in the view menu.